pablorgr/pablorgr.github.io/index.md

 ## About

-Programmer, web developer and computer engineering student.
+Computer engineer, programmer and web developer.

 My main interests are web applications, videogames and security.
 I'm always working in some project.